sarisabban/Pose/README.md

 | `ff.PolarisationPotential(pose, cache, alg='constant', grad=True, box=None)`    | Induced-dipole polarisation, `−½·Σ αᵢ·|Eᵢ|²`, zero when the force field sets α = 0.
 The per-atom field falls as `1/r³` under `alg='constant'` and `1/r⁴` under `alg='ddd'` |
 | `ff.CMAPPotential(pose, cache, alg='catmullrom', grad=True, box=None)`          | Backbone (φ, ψ) cross-term correction on the per-residue 24×24 grid. `alg='catmullrom'` is centred-difference bicubic, `alg='openmm'` is periodic-cubic-spline bicubic |

 > **Charge model**: under `OpenFF`, partial charges are computed by `ForceField.NAGLCharges(pose)`, a NumPy reimplementation of the [`openff-gnn-am1bcc-1.0.0`](https://github.com/openforcefield/openff-nagl-models) graph neural network released by the [Open Force Field Initiative](https://github.com/openforcefield).
-Output is bit-equivalent to upstream NAGL float32 inference, with the total constrained to the molecule's formal charge via electronegativity equalisation.
+Output is equivalent to upstream NAGL float32 inference, with the total constrained to the molecule's formal charge via electronegativity equalisation.
 NAGL weights live under `['OpenFF']['AM1BCC']`; force fields without that sub-key (e.g. `Default`) skip NAGL and fall back to library charges then atom-record charges.
 SMIRKS pattern assignment for bonded and vdW parameters is done in `pose.energy.SMIRKSMatch(pose, params)`, a pure-NumPy SMIRKS engine.
 All numerical values in `database.json` are in **kJ/mol** (lengths in Å, angles in degrees).

 ### Energy score methods